-Before storing, the optical disk shall be measured for data errors specified in 9.2.2 using playback evaluation drive specified in 9.2.3 and determine the initial quality by Table 5.
+Before storing, the optical disk shall be measured for data errors as specified in 9.2.2 using the playback evaluation drive as specified in 9.2.3 and the initial quality shall be determined using Table 5.

 The initial quality test shall be as follows.